FreeStuffBot/FreeStuff/src/cordo/readme.md

 States also follow this principle to not inherit the path into the name, only the destination as shown above.

+Components that just change state (like "open another page") or have state changing behaviour must be named like states.
+Example: config_page2, config_name
+Components that have side effects (like changing settings or alike) must be named with a verb.
+Example: config_name_change, friends_request_send
+For those verbs preferably pick:
+* _change for Select/Dropdowns
+* _toggle for Toggle Buttons
+* _enable/_disable for Single Use Buttons

 ### Examples

 Component and State names correct and incorrect examples: